cryptogopher/issue_recurring/README.md

 ## Purpose

 Plugin for Redmine to configure issue recurring according to a schedule.
-The plugin creates a new issue in Redmine for each new recurrence.
+The plugin creates a new issue or reopens closed issue in Redmine for each new recurrence.
 Because some boring things have to be done on-time after all.

 ## Features